Residential Alcohol Rehab Treatment Explained

 Call our admissions line 24 hours a day to get help.

 Residential Alcohol Addiction Treatment & Health Insurance

-Although alcohol addiction treatment can be expensive (though not when set against the potential costs of not seeking treatment) many clients are able to cover the cost with health insurance.
-It is important to note, however, than not all health insurance covers residential addiction treatment.
-If you are uncertain about your coverage, contact your insurer and ask them to confirm in writing what your policy will and will not cover – and get in touch with an addiction specialist to discuss any other queries you may have regarding insurance coverage.
+Although alcohol addiction treatment can be expensive, many clients are able to cover the cost with health insurance.
+It is important to note, however, that not all health insurance covers residential addiction treatment.
+If you are uncertain about your coverage, contact your insurer and ask them to confirm in writing what your policy will and will not cover.

 Facts and Statistics about Residential Alcohol Rehab